 \section{Abstract}

-For a fixed integer $r \geq 1$, a \textit{distance-$r$ dominating set} of a graph $G = (V, E)$ is a vertex subset $D \subseteq V$ such that every vertex in $V$ is within distance $r$ from some member of $D$.
-Given two distance-$r$ dominating sets $D_s, D_t$ of $G$, the \textsc{Distance-$r$ Dominating Set Reconfiguration (D$r$DSR)} problem asks if there is a sequence of distance-$r$ dominating sets that transforms $D_s$ into $D_t$ (or vice versa) such that each intermediate member is obtained from its predecessor by applying a given reconfiguration rule exactly once.
-The problem for $r = 1$ has been well-studied in the literature.
-We consider \textsc{D$r$DSR} for $r \geq 2$ under two well-known reconfiguration rules: Token Jumping ($\mathsf{TJ}$, which involves replacing a member of the current D$r$DS by a non-member) and Token Sliding ($\mathsf{TS}$, which involves replacing a member of the current D$r$DS by an adjacent non-member).
+For a fixed integer $r \geq 1$, a \textit{distance-$r$ dominating set} of a graph $G = (V, E)$ is a subset $D \subseteq V$ such that every vertex in $V$ is within distance $r$ from some member of $D$.
+Given two distance-$r$ dominating sets $D_s$ and $D_t$ of $G$, the \textsc{Distance-$r$ Dominating Set Reconfiguration (D$r$DSR)} problem asks whether there exists a sequence of distance-$r$ dominating sets transforming $D_s$ into $D_t$, where each intermediate member is obtained from its predecessor by applying a given reconfiguration rule exactly once.
+The case when $r = 1$ has been extensively studied in the literature.
+We study \textsc{D$r$DSR} for $r \geq 2$ under two well-known reconfiguration rules: Token Jumping ($\mathsf{TJ}$), which involves replacing a member of the current D$r$DS with a non-member, and Token Sliding ($\mathsf{TS}$), which involves replacing a member of the current D$r$DS with an adjacent non-member.

-It is known that under any of $\mathsf{TS}$ and $\mathsf{TJ}$, the problem on split graphs is $\mathtt{PSPACE}$-complete for $r = 1$.
+For $r = 1$, it is known that under either $\mathsf{TS}$ or $\mathsf{TJ}$, the problem on split graphs is $\mathtt{PSPACE}$-complete.
 We show that for $r \geq 2$, the problem is in $\mathtt{P}$, resulting in an interesting complexity dichotomy.
-Along the way, we prove some non-trivial bounds on the length of a shortest reconfiguration sequence on split graphs when $r = 2$ which may be of independent interest.
-Additionally, we prove some observations that lead to the polynomial-time solvability of \textsc{D$r$DSR} for $r \geq 2$ on dually chordal graphs under $\mathsf{TJ}$ and on cographs under any of $\mathsf{TS}$ and $\mathsf{TJ}$, and design a linear-time algorithm for solving the problem under $\mathsf{TJ}$ on trees.
-On the negative side, we show that \textsc{D$r$DSR} for $r \geq 1$ on planar graphs of maximum degree three and bounded bandwidth is $\mathtt{PSPACE}$-complete, improving the degree bound of previously known results.
-We also show that the known $\mathtt{PSPACE}$-completeness results under $\mathsf{TS}$ and $\mathsf{TJ}$ for $r = 1$ on bipartite graphs and chordal graphs can be extended for $r \geq 2$.
+Along the way, we establish nontrivial bounds on the length of a shortest reconfiguration sequence on split graphs when $r = 2$, which may be of independent interest.
+Moreover, we provide observations that lead to polynomial-time algorithms for \textsc{D$r$DSR} for $r \geq 2$ on dually chordal graphs under $\mathsf{TJ}$ and on cographs under either $\mathsf{TS}$ or $\mathsf{TJ}$.
+We also design a linear-time algorithm for solving the problem under $\mathsf{TJ}$ on trees.
+On the negative side, we prove that \textsc{D$r$DSR} for $r \geq 1$ remains $\mathtt{PSPACE}$-complete on planar graphs of maximum degree three and bounded bandwidth, improving the degree bound of previously known results.
+We further demonstrate that the known $\mathtt{PSPACE}$-completeness results under $\mathsf{TS}$ and $\mathsf{TJ}$ on bipartite graphs and chordal graphs for $r = 1$ can be extended to $r \geq 2$.